Wild West Purveyor's, Historians and Historic Sites

 Gene Stevens, was born in Chicago, Illinois, in 1959, is an American author, historian, and blogger known for his work in historical crime literature and his engaging online presence under the pseudonym G.C.
 Stevens.
 With a deep passion for uncovering the untold stories of America's past, Stevens has carved a unique niche as a writer and researcher, blending meticulous historical detail with gripping narrative storytelling.
 His most notable work, A Fiendish Crime, explores the true story of the first train robbery in the American West, showcasing his ability to bring forgotten events to life with vivid prose and a keen eye for historical context.

 Stevens’ journey to authorship was shaped by a diverse and adventurous life.
-After serving in the U.S. Navy and Naval Reserves during the early 1980s, where he earned accolades such as the Navy Battle "E" and the Humanitarian Service Medal, he transitioned into a career in law enforcement.
-Over the years, he worked with multiple agencies, including the Fox River Grove Police Department and the Spring Grove Illinois Police Department, where he served as a patrol officer, juvenile officer, and D.A.R.E. instructor.
-His experiences in security and law enforcement—later including roles with Monsanto Corporation, the Transportation Security Administration, and military police training—provided him with a unique perspective on crime and justice, which he channels into his writing.
+After serving in the U.S. Navy, Naval Reserves and Army National Guard, he transitioned into a career in law enforcement.
+Over the years, he served as a patrol officer, juvenile officer, and D.A.R.E. instructor.
+His experiences in security, law enforcement and military police training—provided him with a unique perspective on crime and justice, which he channels into his writing.

 In addition to A Fiendish Crime, Stevens has authored other works, including Red Flag of Defiance, about the Black Hawk War, and the semi-fictional Ten Eycke Chronicles: Return to Tombstone.
 Now residing in Des Moines, Iowa, where he runs a private investigative company, Stevens continues to explore the intersections of history, crime, and human experience.
 Married in Tombstone, Arizona, in 2017, he lives with his wife and remains an avid researcher, traveler, and storyteller, committed to preserving the past for modern readers.